EmirAydin48/VHDL-Solar-Tracking-System/README.md

 SunflowerBot is an autonomous, heliotropic tracking system designed on the Artix-7 FPGA (Basys 3).
 It mimics nature by using a pair of Light Dependent Resistors (LDRs) to actively orient a servo motor toward the brightest light source in real-time.

 Unlike microcontroller-based solutions that rely on sequential software execution, this project leverages FPGA parallelism to handle sensor acquisition, signal processing, and motor control simultaneously in hardware.
-The system features a custom RTL (Register Transfer Level) design that eliminates the need for a soft-core processor, ensuring deterministic, microsecond-level response times.
+The system features a custom RTL design that eliminates the need for a soft-core processor, ensuring microsecond-level response times.

 ---